rjglasse/iticse-2025-wg2/README.md

 The primary aim of the working group if to systematically review the literature on the use of generative AI in upper-level computer science education.
 The secondary aim is to survey evaluators on their experiences with generative AI in computer science education, specifically in the upper-level courses.
 The tertiary aim is to create a set of recommendations, competencies, guidelines, and best practices for the use of generative AI in upper-level computer science education to help teachers transition there courses into the generative age.

-## Frequecy of CS Subjects in paper collection
+## Frequency of CS Subjects in paper collection

 <img src="topics/topic_frequency_chart.png" alt="Screenshot" width="800"/>

+> Note: The chart above shows the frequency of various computer science subjects in the collected papers.
+However, this is the unfiltered set of papers, so there are many papers that are not relevant to the working group.
+The topics are simply extracted from the paper abstracts and titles using our curated list of computing topics (see: [`topics/topics.txt`](topics/topics.txt)).

 ## TF-IDF Analysis of most relevant topics